mardare/rishiri/clearing/chapters-phyton/readme.md

 ### unavoidable python(2)

+oop:
-oop: there is no “private” keyword/concept in Python [>](https://docs.python.org/2/tutorial/classes.html#private-variables-and-class-local-references); _main reason for making (nearly) everything discoverable was debugging: when debugging you often need to break through the abstractions_
+ - there is no “private” keyword/concept in Python [>](https://docs.python.org/2/tutorial/classes.html#private-variables-and-class-local-references);
+_main reason for making (nearly) everything discoverable was debugging: when debugging you often need to break through the abstractions_  - allows for multiple-inheritance

 ### mantra ["zen of python"](https://www.python.org/dev/peps/pep-0020/)
 explicit is better than implicit